BOOKS THAT CELEBRATE DIVERSITY

 What books am I missing?
 Please let me know in the comments if there’s a book you think I should be reading…

-If this post has been useful, check out my other resources for inclusion and if you’re looking for new ideas for something you’re writing, check out my writing resources
+If this post has been useful, check out my other resources for inclusion.

-Or find out more about me and my book Speechless.
+Or find out more about me or my books.